Tabasco (former state)

-Tabasco or Tavasco was a Chontal Maya Nation in the westernmost area of the Maya region.
+Tabasco or Tavasco was a Chontal Maya polity in the westernmost area of the Maya region.

 History

 Separation

 Sometime, probably during the 12th century the Chontal Maya in the westernmost part of The League of Mayapan separated from the rest of the league.
 They did this because they objected to an alliance with Mayapan (the city, not the league).
-They adopted the same governmental system that existed when they were attached to the league and Mayapan, which included three existing classe: Nobility and priesthood, tax and slaves.
+They adopted the same governmental system that existed when they were attached to the league and Mayapan, which included three existing classe: Nobility and priesthood, commoners and slaves.

 It was in the west of their new country on the river Tabasco where they founded their capital city.
 Its name was Potonchán which means "smelly place." there were 25,000 homes there.
 Having their main city on a wide river near the ocean allowed them to have an extensive sea trade network.

 Acalan

 At some point the eastern part of Tabasco became independent.
 The new country's name was Acalan which had its capital at Itzamkanac.
 Acalan had constant disputes with Tabasco.
 Also Itzamkanac was inland and Acalan had a much smaller sea trade industry.